DIO: Refining Mutual Information and Causal Chain to Enhance Machine Abstract Reasoning Ability: Brando: Tightening the Variational Lower Bound on Mutual Information by Constructing Hypothetical Options.

-In the loss function $\ell_\text{Brando}$, the term $\ell_\text{up}$ serves the purpose of tightening the variational lower bound, while $\ell_\text{down}$ acts as a safeguard to prevent hypothetical options from degenerating into unconstructive ones.
-By adopting $\ell_\text{Brando}$ as the training loss function, DIO not only obtains constructive hypothetical options but also parameterizes a tighter variational lower bound, thereby maximizing the mutual information $I(x_\alpha; \{x_i\}_{i=1}^8)$ more effectively.
+\item The loss term $\ell_\text{down}$ encourages hypothetical options $\{x_i | i \in [17, \beta]\}$ to attain higher probabilities than the original incorrect options $\{x_i | i \in [9, 16],i\neq \alpha\}$ under DIO.
+It acts as a safeguard to prevent hypothetical options from degenerating into unconstructive ones. \end{enumerate} By adopting $\ell_\text{Brando}$ as the training loss function, DIO not only obtains constructive hypothetical options but also parameterizes a tighter variational lower bound on $I(x_\alpha; \{x_i\}_{i=1}^8)$.